zshn25/zshn25.github.io/_posts/2022-10-30-CNNs-vs-Transformers.markdown

 - Different ways of connecting inputs to each other were discussed.
 A fully-connected layer connects all inputs to each other.
 This leads to exponential increase in network parameters and computational complexity.
 While the network can learn to assign different weights, this can take a lot of data and prolonged training.

 - Convolutional layer incorporates desirable inductive biases about the data to reduce computation and connects only to the neighbors.
-Spatial and temporal data benifits from doing so.
+Spatial and temporal data benefits from doing so.
 Convolution is translation invariant.
 However, the dimensions of outputs of a convolution depend on the input dimensions.

 - A self-attention layer assigns importance to inputs based on their similarity.
 For e.g., in the sentence "Alice is adventurous and she is in wonderland." the word "she" refers to "Alice" and ideally, their embeddings should be similar, which can be used by the self-attention layer to determine contexts.
 Similar to fully-connected, far away connections can be established if the input features or embeddings are similar.
 However, not having enough data may lead to overfitting the inputs.

-- In early layers of a neural network for images, spatial relations can be captured by convolutions and the later layers could benifit from long-range receptive fields offered by attention.
+- In early layers of a neural network for images, spatial relations can be captured by convolutions and the later layers could benefit from long-range receptive fields offered by attention.
 Hence, both can be combined.
 Works such as CoAtNet<sup>\[</sup>[^3]<sup>\]</sup> offer layers combining the two.

 ## Further Readings and Videos